SSSvensk/ihanpihalla/README.md

 This repository contains code used for Residential Yard Design Game.

-Become collaborator by sending your GitHub account to me and I add your account to this repo.
+Become collaborator by sending your GitHub username to me (DM on Slack) and I add your account to this repo.